Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/interface-tweaks.md

 By default, Atlas keeps the modern Alt-Tab menu, but if you wish to use the legacy menu, run the `Legacy Alt-Tab.reg` file.

+## :material-gesture-swipe-down: Edge Swipe

+Edge swipe is anything that has to do with gestures on the edges of the screen, e.g., swiping right or left to open Widgets or the Notification Center.

+However, these gestures do not only include a touchscreen.
+It also consists of a title bar that shows when you put your mouse cursor to the top of the screen in certain fullscreen games, likely from the Microsoft Store.

+Although such gestures are meant to be convenient, many users are inconvenienced by accidentally triggering them.
+For this reason, edge swipe is disabled by default on Atlas.
+To enable it again, run `Allow Edge Swipe.reg` and restart Explorer.

 ## :material-menu-open: Context Menus

 ### Run With Priority in the context menu